ryanfiller/gabby2020/src/routes/work/farmofthefuture.md

 order: 820
 ---

-Promotional motion graphics video created as part of a larger campaign for the 2018 Agricenter Student Art Competition.
-Following the theme "Farm Of The Future," students were tasked to imagine how the future of farming technology might evolve and to create a piece of art showcashing their ideas.
+Promotional motion graphics video created as part of a larger campaign for the Agricenter Student Art Competition.
+Following the theme "Farm Of The Future," students were tasked with imagining how the future of farming technology might evolve and to showcase their vision through an original work of art.

 !['alt text here'](images/AGDAY-FINAL.mp4)